 Progressives, with the assistance of the Biden administration, have succeeded in pushing JPMorgan Chase, Citibank, Bank of America, Wells Fargo, and other major banks into left-wing activism, shunning industries including oil and gas producers and gun manufacturers, and fighting conservative state laws on issues like abortion.
 Increasingly, however, red states are joining together to fight back.

-On March 30, West Virginia, Senate Bill 262, which empowers its state treasurer to disqualify any bank that discriminates against fossil fuel producers from state contracts for underwriting municipal bonds, payments services, and other business.
+On March 30, West Virginia enacted a law, Senate Bill 262, which empowers its state treasurer to disqualify any bank that discriminates against fossil fuel producers from state contracts for underwriting municipal bonds, payments services, and other business.

 “If banks want to continue to boycott the fossil-fuel industry, they have the right to do that,” said West Virginia State Treasurer Riley Moore.
 “We also have a right not to do business with them.”

 Progressives have had great success to date in imposing their agenda through the banking system, Moore said.
 “They have certainly fired the first shots, but from my perspective we will be the ones to fire the last.